shemp9999/GetDataProgrammingAssignment/Code Book.md

 There are an additional 66 **feature** variables for mean and standard deviation observed features of the accelerometer data (*described below*).

+#### Transformations

+The output of analyze() in the run_analysis.R script is a table containing rows of subjects, activities and the applied mean for each selected feature in that subject/activity pair.

+- **Subjects** were read in as integers and were not modified.
+- **Activities** were read in as integers and merged with provided index after other data was bound
+- **features** were grouped and averaged.
+IE: All rows containing `Subject 1, Activity: 'WALKING'` are grouped and each feature is averaged to creat a row for that subject/activity pair.
+The feature variable names were slighly changed when applied as column names in the data tables (*illegal characters were replaced with '.' *`tBodyAcc-mean()-X` to `tBodyAcc.mean...X`*)

 **Feature Selection:**